 Unfortunately, many vitamin C supplements labeled “liposomal” are, in fact, unable to hold the lipid ingredient and vitamin C together when exposed to water in the small intestine.

 Make sure the vitamin C is well-sourced.
-A good liposomal vitamin C supplement should be soy-free (avoid soy lecithin), gluten-free, and non-GMO.
+A good liposomal vitamin C supplement should be non-GMO and preferably use phospholipids derived from sunflower lecithin.

 Finally, only try liposomal vitamin C that has a satisfaction guarantee with a full refund in the event you aren’t happy with the product.